 - Rapid 10 (from Downtown LA)

-Driving to the beach is a popular choice for many Southern California residents, but roads can be very busy during the summer or holiday weekends.
+Driving to the beach is a popular choice for many Southern California residents looking for Los Angeles beaches but roads can be very busy during the summer or holiday weekends.

-Major routes for getting to Santa Monica beach include:
+Major routes for getting to the Santa Monica State Beach include:

 - I-10 (from Downtown LA)

 - Pacific Coast Highway / US 1 (from Santa Barbara / Malibu)

 - Lincoln Blvd. / US 1 (from Venice / LAX)

 Santa Monica beach is only 8 miles from Los Angeles International Airport (LAX).

 - By car, exit the airport and take Lincoln Blvd. / US 1 north to Santa Monica.

 - By public transportation, take the Big Blue Bus (Route 3 or Rapid 3 towards Santa Monica).

 Find parking in the eight main parking lots that are available along the length of Santa Monica State Beach, or at the on-street parking for Santa Monica State Beach available nearby.
 Real-time parking information and a downloadable app are available through the City of Santa Monica.
 Many parking lots offer electric plug-in options as well.